-In Medicare, people who rent certain types of durable medical equipment own it after 13 months.
-You will have to make 13 payments in a row under Original Medicare to own the equipment if:
+In Medicare, people who rent certain types of DME own it after 13 months.
+You will have to make 13 payments in a row under Original Medicare to own the DME item if:

-you did not become the owner of the durable medical equipment item while you were in our plan and you leave our plan and get your Medicare benefits outside of any health plan in the Original Medicare program.
+- you did not become the owner of the DME item while you were in our plan and - you leave our plan and get your Medicare benefits outside of any health plan in the Original Medicare program.

-If you made payments for the durable medical equipment under Original Medicare before you joined our plan, those Medicare payments do not count toward the 13 payments.
-You will have to make 13 new payments in a row under Original Medicare to own the item.
+If you made payments for the DME item under Original Medicare before you joined our plan, those Medicare payments do not count toward the 13 payments.
+You will have to make 13 new payments in a row under Original Medicare to own the DME item.

-→ There are no exceptions to this case when you return to Original Medicare.
+There are no exceptions to this case when you return to Original Medicare.